How to set up a cichlid tank

 Setting up for Malawi cichlids

-Malawi cichlids are the most popular African cichlids, with their bright yellow and blue colouration being a big draw to freshwater aquarists who crave those colours or a marine look.
+Malawi cichlids are the most popular African cichlid species, with their bright yellow and blue colouration being a big draw to freshwater aquarists who crave those colours of saltwater fish or a marine look.
 Lake Malawi is a huge freshwater inland sea, filling the gap left behind when the Earth’s crust tore apart due to tectonic plate activity.
 The result is a hard water, very deep, rocky lake full of colourful cichlids that live nowhere else on Earth.

 Malawi cichlids differ from most of the above species because they are non-pair forming maternal mouthbrooders.
 This means that when they spawn, the female picks up the eggs and holds them and the resultant fry in her mouth before releasing them amongst the rocks.